lorig135/docsstyleguide/MinimalWritingStyle.md

 authrate -p 1389 -D 'uid=user.{},ou=people,dc=example,dc=com' \
 -w password -f -c 10 -g 'rand(0,2000)'

+## Screenshots and Graphics
+How much is enough?
+Too much?

 # Moving Toward a Minimal Writing Style
 Here are some steps you can take now to move your writing toward a minimalist style.